Personal website for Kiersten Formoso, Vertebrate Paleobiology & Functional Morphology PhD candidate,

-Organizing and Spatially Comparing Fossil Locations in the Lothagam Paleontolgoical Formation
+Organizing and Spatially Comparing Fossil Locations in the Lothagam Paleontolgoical Formation (2015-16)

-Rutgers Paleoenvironmental Research Laboratory | Undergraduate Research
+Rutgers Paleoenvironmental Research Laboratory, Aresty Undergraduate Research Fellowship

 My senior project in the Paleoenvironmental Research Lab involved organizing and interpreting a fossil data sheet corresponding to several fossil collections gathered over several years of field work in the Lothagam Paleontological Formation in Kenya.
 I interpreted the data, over 2000 rows worth, based on the abundance of various Miocene taxa from the region and performed spatial and distribution statistics on the fossil coordinates.
-This work culminated into a poster at the annual Aresty Research Center's Undergraduate Research Symposium.
+This work culminated into a poster presented at the annual Aresty Research Center's Undergraduate Research Symposium.

-DNA Extraction, Amplification, & Tree Building
+DNA Extraction, Amplification, & Tree Building (2013-15)

 Rutgers Insect Phylogenetics Lab